A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 Treatment methods for DCIS

-As DCIS is non-invasive, the common treatment strategy would be to remove the tumor using surgery and reduce the chances of recurrence through radiation or hormone therapy (for tumors that are hormone-receptor positive).
-Chemotherapy is normally not recommended for DCIS.
+As DCIS is non-invasive, the common treatment for DCIS would be to remove the tumor using surgery and reduce the chances of recurrence through radiation or hormone therapy (for tumors that are hormone-receptor positive).
+Treatment options such as chemotherapy are normally not recommended to treat DCIS.
 The surgical treatments usually recommended include:

 A lumpectomy is a surgery that only removes the affected part of the breast together with a margin of healthy tissue that surrounds it.